bcobo/SIRENA/doc/SIRENA.rst

 .. figure:: images/NoisePiximpact2.png
    :align: center
    :width: 50%

    Piximpact file of no events.

-The second step is simulating the noise stream.
-This can be done by choosing either a SIXTE tool (``tessim``) or a XIFUSIM tool (``xifusim``), both of them simulating the fake impacts through the detector's physics and creating data stream splitted into records:
+The second step involves simulating the noise stream.
+This can be achieved by employing either a SIXTE tool (``tessim``) or a XIFUSIM tool (``xifusim``), both of which simulate fake impacts on the detector based on its physics and generate a data stream split into records:

 * ``tessim`` (:cite:`Wilms2016`)(SIXTE): use option `triggertype=noise`.

 ::

     > tessim PixID=pixelNumber PixImpList=noise.piximpact Streamfile=noise.fits tstart=0. \
     tstop=simulationTime triggertype=noise triggersize=10000 prebuffer=0 \
-    PixType=file:${SIXTE}/share/sixte/instruments/athena-xifu/newpix_LPA75um.fits \
-    acbias=yes
+    PixType=file:mypixel_configuration.fits acbias=yes

 * ``xifusim`` (:cite:`Kirsch2022`)(XIFUSIM): use option `simnoise=y`.

 ::

     > xifusim PixImpList=noise.piximpact Streamfile=noise.fits tstop=simulationTime acbias=no\
-    XMLfilename=myfileXF.xml trig_reclength=10000 sample_rate=156250 simnoise=y
+    XMLfilename=myfileXF.xml trig_reclength=10000 simnoise=y

 .. _noise-records: